 That’s why we’ve got five ways to help you save on your next electricity bill, so you can still enjoy the comfort of its heating and cooling, without breaking a sweat over the cost.

 If you’ve got the sun coming through the windows and heating your room like an oven, you’re making your air conditioner’s job harder!
 This means you’ll be using more electricity, hence more money.

 Make sure to close your curtains and blinds when the sun is most intense in the afternoon at a minimum.
-This will mena your home stays cooler and you won’t be needing to turn your ducted AC on as early.
+This will mean your home stays cooler, and you won’t be needing to turn your ducted AC on as early.

 Fans can be one of the most cost-effective climate control appliances in your home.
 Depending on the speed, you’ll only be spending $0.02-$0.05 per hour.
 Your reverse cycle air conditioner when cooling is 70-170 times more costly!
 While not known for their cooling effects, fans can maximise the effect of other air conditioners.

 A ducted air conditioner without zoning capabilities will heat/cool every room to the same temperature.
-Zoning allows you to control the volume of air flow to different rooms, and even allows you to shut off heating and cooling to particular rooms.
+Zoning gives you complete temperature control, allowing you to control the volume of air flow to different rooms, and even allows you to shut off heating and cooling to particular rooms.

 This means you don’t need to be spending the full $3.5 per hour to cool your whole home in summer.
 Instead, you can select the rooms you want to cool and only pay for the electricity to cool these rooms.

-For more information about ducted air conditioner installations, services and repairs, contact us today!
+For more information about ducted air conditioner installations, services and repairs, contact Metropolitan Air Conditioning today.

 Please note: This information is provided for advice purposes only.
 Regulations differ from state to state, so please consult your local authorities or an industry professional before proceeding with any work.
 See our Terms & Conditions here.